Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Technical evaluation

 \section{Technical evaluation}

-The goal of the technical evaluation is to evaluate the effectiveness of the proposed approaches in relation to our defined \crit{}.
-Specifically, we analyze if methods can alter valence and arousal levels as predicted by a regressor while maintaining image quality and fidelity to the original.
-This evaluation also examines whether these alterations cause changes in image properties in accordance with previous findings from related work.
-In an additional experiment, we vary the optimization objective to examine if images can be optimized toward different reference points in the valence-arousal space.
-Finally, we apply these approaches to adapt social media images and report the qualitative changes they induce.
+The goal of the technical evaluation is to evaluate the effectiveness of our approach in relation to the defined \crit{}.
+Specifically, we evaluate whether the proposed methods achieve the intended changes in valence and arousal, as predicted by the regressor, while maintaining image quality (FID, KID) and fidelity to the original image (R1 loss).
+In addition, we examine whether these alterations cause changes in image properties in accordance with previous findings from related work.
+To conduct the experiment, we run different parameter configurations of our methods and baselines on the validation set of the COCO database \cite{lin2014microsoft}.